-Cultural Center Grant Applications for the Spring 2018 open
+Cultural Center Grant Applications for the Fall 2018 open

 In order to encourage all academic units of the University to invite speakers and create programming, the Cultural Center invites faculty and student organizations (including honor societies) to apply for Cultural Center event grants.
 Grants will be made available for amounts from $250 - $2500 for programs that can be applied to honorariums, travel, hospitality, or miscellaneous event costs, following general guidelines.
 Larger amounts may be funded for speakers that are interdisciplinary or of interest to a large group of students and the community.
 Lecturers, symposia, master classes and performances will all be considered.

-We are currently accepting applications for Spring 2018.
+We are currently accepting applications for Fall 2018.

 The priorities of this grant program are to host events that are free and open to the public; that are unique; encourage class participation through integrated course syllabi, and planned with enough timing to encourage a large and broad audience.
 Generally, grant funding will not be available to subsidize ongoing event series unless a special circumstance can be provided, nor will grant funding be provided to subsidize an event with a ticket price.